Nonequilibrium Phase Transition in a 2D Ferromagnetic Spins with Effective Interactions: Introduction

-Nonequilibrium PTs are an essential research field because much of their functional nature resides out-of-equilibrium, for example, quantum annealing is used for some contemporary quantum computers for which the Ising model is directly relevant.
-In addition to describing several magnetic systems, the Ising model can be used to examine critical behaviors in different gasses, alloys, glasses, and liquid helium mixtures~\cite{lipowski2022ising}.
-The focus of this study, however, is specific to the application of the Ising model to phases and PTs in magnetic systems.
-More specifically, we consider a paradigmatic example of ferromagnetic phase and paramagnetic phase and the transitions between these phases and, therefore, we use the language of \verb"two-dimensional" (2D) ferromagnetic spin system.
-Despite a lot of recent efforts on related works, the nature of nonequilibrium PTs in Ising ferromagnet with effective interactions has not yet been studied
+Nonequilibrium PTs are a wide research area that is increasing in most situations that are intrinsically out of equilibrium, in which the standard tools of equilibrium statistical mechanics are usually not applicable.
+However, fundamental concepts such as criticality and universality have been extended to nonequilibrium prototypes.
+Nonequilibrium PTs can be classified into several types such as directed percolation, active matter, and self-organized criticality.
+These are just a few examples, and there are more examples of nonequilibrium PTs.
+Each type of PT has its typical properties and mathematical formalism, and understanding these transitions is indispensable for studying the broad fields of complex systems across multiple disciplines.
+Intriguingly, this is far less understood, although classes have been studied over the last few decades.
+Nonequilibrium PTs are an essential research field because much of their functional nature resides in out-of-equilibrium conditions; for example, quantum annealing is used for some contemporary quantum computers for which the Ising model is directly relevant.
+In addition to describing several magnetic systems, the Ising model can be used to examine the critical behaviors in different gases, alloys, glasses, and liquid helium mixtures~\cite{lipowski2022ising}.
+However, the focus of this study is specific to the application of the Ising model to phases and PTs in magnetic systems.
+More specifically, we consider a paradigmatic example of ferromagnetic and paramagnetic phases and the transitions between these phases; therefore, we use the language of a 2D ferromagnetic spin system.
+Despite many recent efforts on related works, the nature of nonequilibrium PTs in Ising ferromagnets with effective interactions has not yet been studied.